oracle/rwloadsim/docs/STATISTICS.md

 ### Statistics tables

 The following list the most important tables found in the repository.
-For the complete list (which also incldes views), see the statistics(1rwl) rwlman page.
+For the complete list (which also includes views), see the statistics(1rwl) rwlman page.

 |Table|Contents|
 |-----|--------|